RaDelft/RaDelft-Dataset/README.md

 By requesting access, the researcher agrees to use and handle the data according to the license.

-After validating the researcher’s association to a research institue, we will send an email containing password protected download link(s) of the RaDelft dataset.
-Sharing these links and/or the passwords is strictly forbidden (see licence).
+After validating the researcher’s association with a research institute, we will send an email containing password-protected download link(s) of the RaDelft dataset.
+Sharing these links and/or passwords is strictly forbidden (see license).

-In case of questions of problems, please send an email to i.roldanmontero at tudelft.nl.
+In case of questions or problems, please send an email to i.roldanmontero at tudelft.nl.

 Frequently asked questions about the license:

 Q: Is it possible for MSc and PhD students to use the dataset if they work/cooperate with a for-profit organization?

-A: The current VoD license permits the use of the VoD dataset of a MS/PhD student on the compute facilities (storing, processing) of his/her academic institution for research towards his/her degree - even if this MS/PhD student is (also) employed by a company.
+A: The current VoD license permits the use of the VoD dataset of an MS/PhD student on the compute facilities (storing, processing) of his/her academic institution for research towards his/her degree - even if this MS/PhD student is (also) employed by a company.
-The license does not permit the use of the VoD dataset on the compute facilities (storing, processing) of a for-profit organization.
+The license does not permit the use of the VoD dataset in the computing facilities (storage, processing) of a for-profit organization.

 ## Getting Started
 Coming soon